juju4/incident-response-docs/docs/during/phishing.md

 ## Course of Action

 * Review messsage
     * recover full email with headers.
 Some reporting service will require msg file.
+Note some phishing awareness campaign use X-PHISH header to be identified.
     * confirm if malicious: sender, headers, content, urls... use sandbox to investigate any attachments or url.
     * check impact: how many people impacted based on subject, from, attachment...
 * For internal email, issue a mass recall